juji-io/datalevin/README.md

 Datalevin is a port of [Datascript](https://github.com/tonsky/datascript) in-memory Datalog database to [Lightning Memory-Mapped Database (LMDB)](https://en.wikipedia.org/wiki/Lightning_Memory-Mapped_Database).

 The rationale is to have a simple and free Datalog query engine running on durable storage.
-It is my observation that many developers prefer the flavor of Datalog populized by [Datomic®](https://www.datomic.com) over any flavor of SQL, once they get to use it, as Datalog is more declarative and composable than SQL, e.g. the automatic implict joins seem to be its killer feature.
+It is my observation that many developers prefer the flavor of Datalog populized by [Datomic®](https://www.datomic.com) over any flavor of SQL, once they get to use it.
+Perhaps it is because Datalog is more declarative and composable than SQL, e.g. the automatic implict joins seem to be its killer feature.

 > I love Datalog, why hasn't everyone use this already?